hkmarcoot/project-list/README.md

 # project-list

-## Scrimba Solo Projects - Frontend Developer Career Path
+## Scrimba Solo Projects

 Jul 2024 - Present

-Part of the solo projects are included in the Frontend Developer Career Path in Scrimba.
+Solo projects from my learning in Scrimba are recorded in this repo.

 Skills: HTML5 · Cascading Style Sheets (CSS)